 - AFB can be identified in apiaries even when the beekeeper is not aware of the presence of the disease.

-- beekeepers can receive early warning of possible future AFB problems.
+- Beekeepers can receive early warning of potential future AFB problems.

 Type of sample required for the honey culture test

-It is important that the sample where possible contains extracted honey from all the hives in the yard (apiary).
-It should be collected from the extractor (as described later) or collected from the settling tank where honey from all the hives in one yard is mixed together.
+It is important that the sample, where possible, contains extracted honey from all the hives in the yard (apiary).
+It should be collected from the extractor or collected from the settling tank where honey from all the hives in one yard is mixed together.

 If honey from different yards is included in the one sample it will not be possible to identify the yards that have AFB symptoms and those that don't.
-This uncertainty can increase the worry and workload for the beekeeper until such time as the diseased yard is identified.
+This uncertainty can increase the worry and workload for the beekeeper until the diseased yard is identified.